m-bouville/predict_elec/README.md

 ### Choice of application
 In Europe, prices are set daily at noon for the next day (day-ahead price).
 Producers and consumers must let the market know what their 48 half-hourly consumptions will be, from _h_ + 12 to _h_ + 36.

-Gearing the model toward this specific case has two advantages:
+Gearing the model toward this specific case has two (advantageous) consequences:
 - the goal is univocal: one compares each of the 48 half-hourly predictions to 48 actual consumptions (no issue of aggregation);
 - the consumption at _t_ is predicted only once: the day before at noon, not _H_ times.

 ### A note on the system size
 - The number of samples drops by nearly a factor of 50, but this number is artificially high:
-  - noon-only: 3 650 _non-overlapping_ training samples in ten years;
+  - 3 650 _non-overlapping_ daily samples in ten years;
-  - all origins: 175 000 _overlapping_ training samples.
+  - 175 000 _overlapping_ half-hourly samples.
 - Training only from _h_ + 12 to _h_ + 36 lets the model rely on the fact that time step number 24 is always midnight.
 No need for a decoder or extra degrees of freedom to get this pattern right.